YaoWang199808/YaoWang199808.github.io/_pages/about.md

 * Federated learning.
 * Trustworthy machine learning (fairness, privacy and robustness).

-Welcome to collabrate or have a discussion with me!

 # 🔥 News
 - *2024.01*: &nbsp; I have joined the [Laboratory for Algorithmics](https://www-alg.ist.hokudai.ac.jp/?page_id=321&lang=en) at Hokkaido University as Research Assistant, under the supervision of [Dr. Yang Cao](https://yangcao88.github.io/), focusing on privacy in the LLM.